Wall Street Pummels U.S. Bancorp (USB) After Recent Earnings Report

-U.S. Bancorp (NYSE:USB) went up by 1.53% from its latest closing price compared to the recent 1-year high of $63.57.
-The company’s stock price has collected -3.54% of loss in the last five trading sessions.
+U.S. Bancorp (NYSE:USB) went up by 1.85% from its latest closing price compared to the recent 1-year high of $63.57.
+The company’s stock price has collected 5.80% of gains in the last five trading sessions.
 The Wall Street Journal reported on 10/14/22 that Fed Approves U.S. Bancorp Acquisition of MUFG Union Bank

 Is It Worth Investing in U.S. Bancorp (NYSE :USB) Right Now?